Who are Aryna Sabalenka’s sponsors?

 However, Sabalenka is kitted out by Nike and has her rackets supplied by Wilson with both retaining commercial deals with the star for an undisclosed fee.

-Sabalenka made her presence known on the WTA tour with her maiden WTA 1000 win at the Wuhan Open in 2018, Sabalenka defended that title in 2019 and will technically be the defending champion when the event returns to the tour later in 2023.
+Sabalenka made her presence known on the WTA tour with her maiden WTA 1000 win at the Wuhan Open in 2018; She defended that title in 2019 as well.

 She started playing tennis at the age of six and her early successes on the WTA Tour came as a teenager.